When Sarah leaves, six months of training leaves with her.

 Every customer she handled, every refund she approved, every escalation rule she remembered — it's gone.
 Her replacement asks the same 50 questions for three months.

-$199/mo + $29 per seat · 200 credits free · cancel any time · your data stays yours
+Included on every paid plan · from $29/mo · 200 credits free · cancel any time · your data stays yours

 Every successful business has critical know-how scattered everywhere — in Slack threads, in old emails, in support tickets, in people's heads.
 It works because humans vaguely remember where it lives.
 AI agents can't operate like that.
 So they don't.